 Permaculture- A Beginner's Guide.
 Gardening Australia - Fact Sheet: Step-by-Step No Dig.
 Presenter: Melissa King, 30/05/2003 Why get to work with heavy tools that require a lot of physical labour, when you could let nature do the work for you.

-This is a recipe for a No-Dig Garden as developed by Sydney gardener Esther Dean in 1970’s which is basically a garden above ground made up of layers of organic matter that rot down into a nutrient-rich living soil.
+Step 3Cover the area with pads of lucerne hay, which will break down easily.
 Building a Vegetable Garden – Natural Gardening – Preparing a Vegetable Garden.
 The No Dig Garden is built on top of the ground, so you can start building a vegetable garden anywhere.

 This is natural organic gardening at its simplest and best.
 Preparing a vegetable garden of this sort is extremely attractive for those sites that have poor soil or invasive weeds.
 It's also a great way to build a garden for those that can't, or don't want to, dig a good size vegetable garden!
 Follow the natural gardening no dig diagram below, but first thing of course is to choose the site.
-In the Garden Online - Colleen's Picks - Ten Vegetables You Can Grow in Shade.
-It's a common misconception that the only site to grow vegetables in s one that's in full sun.
+Make sure it is roughly level and ideally most of the area gets at least 5 hours of sun a day.

 For some vegetables, such as tomatoes, peppers, and squash, this is entirely true.
 But those of us who have shade are not doomed to a life without homegrown produce.
 Basically, a good rule to remember is that if you grow a plant for the fruit or the root, it needs full sun.
 If you grow it for the leaves, stems, or buds, shade is just fine.
 Keep in mind, no vegetable will grow in full shade.
 Salad Greens, such as leaf lettuce, arugula, endive, cress, and radicchioBroccoliCauliflowerPeasBeetsBrussels SproutsRadishesSwiss ChardLeafy Greens, such as collards, mustard greens, spinach, and kaleBeans The best thing about knowing that these crops will successfully grow in some shade is that you'll be able to get more produce from your garden.
 Growing a Healing Garden.